A toy model for background independent string field theory: Introduction

 The complete characterization of the spectrum of the gauge theory associated to the spinning particle amounts to working out the operator BRST cohomology in the reduced algebra.
 This is a tall order, even for the world line, since one expects to have an infinite number of cohomology classes, corresponding to background fields of all spins.
 Here we will reduce this problem by introducing a filtration with an additional degree that is related to the dimension of elements in the operator algebra.
 This allows us to disregard the background of higher spins in an invariant way and work out the operator BRST cohomology for some given filtrations for the spinning particle.
 In particular, for $\mathcal{N}=2$ at filtration $0$ the theory is completely characterised by an on-shell Maxwell field coupled to an unconstrained dilaton field.
 Tensoring with the gauge Lie algebra results in the non-abelian extension of this model.
 Gravity arises at filtration $1$ but equations of motion for the latter, as well as for the dilaton only arise in the case of $\mathcal{N}=4$ worldline SUSY.

-Despite that we have succeeded to completely describe the spectrum only in certain filtrations the system itself is perfectly well-defined and possesses an important property of backgrond- independence.
-More specifically, to define the BV-extended field space and the BRST differential (which in turn determines equations of motion, gauge generators etc.) we do not need to assume any fixed background fields to be predefined on the space-time.
-At least locally, the operator algebra as well as the constraint determining the reduction require for their construction only the canonical symplectic form on the contangent bundle and the ghost grading.
-The subtle point, however, is that gravity background contained in the degree 1 component of the algebra is off-shell i.e. the nilpotency does not impose dynamical equations on the background metric.
+Despite being able to completely describe the spectrum only in certain filtrations, the theory is perfectly well-defined and is background independent.
+More specifically, to define the BV-extended field space and the BRST differential (which in turn determines equations of motion, gauge generators etc.) we do not need to assume any background fields to be predefined in space-time.
+At least locally, the operator algebra as well as the constraint, determining the reduction, require for their construction only the canonical symplectic form on the contangent bundle to define the quantization, and the ghost grading.
+The subtle point, however, is that the gravity background, contained in the degree 1 component of the algebra, is off-shell i.e. the nilpotency does not impose dynamical equations on the background metric.
 This can be cured in the $\mathcal{N}=4$ generalization of the model along the lines of~\cite{Bonezzi:2018box}.

 Whether a dynamical system obtained in this way admits an action is a non-trivial question.
 In order to construct an action one needs to endow the operator algebra $\algA$ with an (invariant) trace with negative degree, which does not naturally arise for this type of algebras.
 Under certain conditions, which usually amount to an operator-state correspondence between elements of $\algA$ and states of some module of $\algA$, this trace can be realised as an inner product on the latter but turns out to be degenerate.
 We use this trace to construct a linearized action for which the linearized nilpotency derives from a variational principle and then discuss possible non-linear generalisations.